-2021 Cost-share Purchase of High Efficiency Sweeper (ML-23) (No change since Dec): Because the Commission had not entertained a project like this in the past (to cost share equipment purchase), this proposed project was discussed by the Commission in February and April, 2020 after being recommended for approval by the TAC.
+2021 Cost-share Purchase of High Efficiency Sweeper (ML-23) (See Items 5D and 5E): Because the Commission had not entertained a project like this in the past (to cost share equipment purchase), this proposed project was discussed by the Commission in February and April, 2020 after being recommended for approval by the TAC.
 The Commission approved a policy regarding the use of CIP funds for equipment purchases at their April 2020 meeting.
 The project was added to the CIP through a Watershed Plan Amendment adopted in August 2020 and was officially ordered by the Commission on September 17, 2020 after a public hearing.
 The Commission entered an agreement with the city of Plymouth which includes reporting requirements for street sweeper use and effectiveness.
-The first report is expected summer 2021.
+The city purchased and began using the sweeper in 2020.
+The city is waiting for sweeper analyses data from the U of M. The first report and reimbursement request is presented at this meeting along with a request for reimbursement.

-2022 Medley Park Stormwater Treatment Facility (See Items 5A and 6A): The feasibility study for this project is complete after the Commission Engineer's scope of work was approved last August.
+2022 Medley Park Stormwater Treatment Facility (ML-12): The feasibility study for this project is complete after the Commission Engineer's scope of work was approved last August.
 City staff, Commission Engineers and I collaborated on developing materials for public engagement over the fall/early winter.
 A project kick-off meeting was held in September, an internal public engagement planning meeting was held in October, and a Technical Stakeholder meeting with state agencies was held in November.
 A story map of the project was created and a survey to gather input from residents closed in December.
 Commission Engineers reviewed concepts and cost estimates have been reviewed by city staff and me.
 Another public engagement session was held in April to showcase and receive feedback on concept designs.
 The feasibility report was approved at the June meeting with a decision to implement Concept #3.
 At the July meeting the Commission directed staff to submit a Clean Water Fund grant application, if warranted.
 A grant application was developed and submitted.
 Funding decisions are expected in early December.
-This meeting will include a public hearing on this project along with a resolution to officially order the project, submit levy amounts to the county, and enter an agreement with the city to design and construct. www.bassettcreekwmo.org/projects/all-projects/medley-park-stormwater-treatment-facility
+A public hearing on this project was held in September with no members of the public attending.
+In September, a resolution was approved to officially order the project, submit levy amounts to the county, and enter an agreement with the city to design and construct the project.
+The city hired Barr Engineering to develop the project designs which are now underway.
+The BCWMC received a \$300,000 Clean Water Fund grant from BWSR in December 2021.
+A work plan and grant agreement are being developed now.
+A public open house on the project is scheduled for March 3rd at Brookview (see BCWMC online calendar).
+50% design plans will be presented later this winter. www.bassettcreekwmo.org/projects/all- projects/medley-park-stormwatertreatment-facility